rkalis/blockchain-audit-trail/README.md

 # Blockchain Audit Trail

 This repository contains a fork of the [Incode Contact App](https://github.com/incodehq/contactapp), with a proof-of-concept blockchain audit trail implementation built on top of it.
 This blockchain audit trail is part of my Bachelor's thesis on validating audit trail data at the University of Amsterdam.
+The full version of this thesis is available [here](https://esc.fnwi.uva.nl/thesis/centraal/files/f1051832702.pdf), and a demo video of this implementation is available on [YouTube](https://youtu.be/nfekoK6pUqU)

 ## Contents